LMPLworkshop/LMPL/README.md

    - LLMs for static analysis, such as program verification, bug detection, program optimization
    - LLMs for code generation, such as program transiplation, synthesis, and repair
-   - LLMs for program testing, such as fuzzing and domain-specific system testing -Other tasks in the fields of programming languages and software engineering
+   - LLMs for program testing, such as fuzzing and domain-specific system testing
+   - Other tasks in the fields of programming languages and software engineering

 - **PL techniques for LLM applications**
    - PL techniques for prompt engineering